 We encounter conflicts at work, at home, everywhere in our lives.
-They can arise in all kinds of variations and situations, and resolving them demands a lot from us.
-We often try to avoid escalation, but this is not necessarily the only solution, and definitely not the best one.
+They can arise in all kinds of variations and situations, but their Arbitration demands a lot from us.
+We often try to avoid escalation, but this is not necessarily the only solution - and definitely not the best one.

 In addition to conflict resolution, which is often already known, this article also deals with conflict prevention and the methods and practices that help us to avoid conflicts from the outset or even turn them into a positive outcome.